barryvdh/barryvdh.github.io/_posts/2015-02-18-using-stackphp-middleware-in-laravel-5.md

 }
 ```

-So, to solve the chicken-egg question, we have two wrappers.
-The [Laravel middleware](https://github.com/barryvdh/laravel-stack-middleware/blob/master/src/ClosureMiddleware.php) that receives the `$next` closure and passes it to [Kernel](https://github.com/barryvdh/laravel-stack-middleware/blob/master/src/ClosureHttpKernel.php).
+So, to solve the chicken-egg question, I created two wrappers.
+The [ClosureMiddleware](https://github.com/barryvdh/laravel-stack-middleware/blob/master/src/ClosureMiddleware.php) that receives the `$next` closure and passes it to the  [ClosureHttpKernel](https://github.com/barryvdh/laravel-stack-middleware/blob/master/src/ClosureHttpKernel.php).
 The Kernel then receives the `$request` on its `handle()` method and calls the `$next` closure it just received.
 So we just do something like this:

 ```php
 $kernel = new ClosureHttpKernel();